AbstractSDK/systamental-docs/docs/Education/Education.md

 ---
-title: Education
+title: Education Index
 sidebar_position: 0
 slug: /Education
 ---

-Learn about the theory behind out products.
+Learn about the theory behind our products.